CharlieHewitt1/CharlieHewitt1.github.io/_pages/cv.md

 ======
 * BSc in Geography, University of Leicester, 2018
 * MSc. in GIS, University of Leicester, 2019, (Thesis in collaboraiton with Norwegian Institute for Nature Research)
-* Ph.D in Geography, Ordnance Survey Studentship, University of Leicester, Ordnance Survey, Kings College London, 2023 (expected)
+* MPhil in Geography, Ordnance Survey Studentship, University of Leicester, Ordnance Survey, Kings College London (current)

 Work experience
 ======